 There’s a lot of ground to cover in Alice in Wonderland, all of it more fantastical than the previous.
 Things that stand out are the various sizes Alice goes through, one minute little and the next enormous.
-And then there’s the Mad Hatter’s tea party and guests, the white rabbit and his obsession with time, and the landscape within the story – sometimes English garden pretty and sometimes loud with bold colors and quirky shapes.
+Then there’s the Mad Hatter’s tea party and guests, the white rabbit and his obsession with time, and the landscape within the story– sometimes English garden pretty and sometimes loud with bold colors and quirky shapes.

 When considering Alice in Wonderland garden ideas, you may want to compare both plants and unusual garden art reminiscent of Alice’s world.
 For instance, pathways, doors, or archways lead one off into secret gardens that mirror scenes from the beloved story.
 Lighting to highlight certain plants or areas also keeps the garden feeling dreamy.

 How to Create an Alice in Wonderland Garden

 Choose plants that have radically different sizes and brilliant colors when creating an Alice in Wonderland garden.
-Dinner-plate hibiscus or dahlia flowers with blossoms that can be 10-12 inches (25.5 to 30.5 cm.) across are perfect and come in brilliant colors.
+Dinner-plate hibiscus or dahlia flowers with blossoms that can be 10 to 12 inches (25-31 cm.) across are perfect and come in brilliant colors.
 Some clematis varieties also have blooms that are inordinately large and make quite a statement, as well as making for a lovely bower.